World’s first public net-surplus-energy building

-In accordance with the strict criteria of the PassivHaus standard, the primary energy demand of the town hall for heating, cooling, ventilation, and hot water supply is as low as 45 kWh per square meter per year—which is only forty percent of the primary energy demand of comparable modern office buildings.
+In accordance with the strict criteria of the PassivHaus standard, the primary energy demand of the town hall for heating, cooling, ventilation, and hot water supply is as low as 55 kilowatt hours per square meter per year—which is only 40 percent of the primary energy demand of comparable modern office buildings.

 A special effort has been made to apply the principle of sustainability to the building as well as to the energy concept.
 The design relies on straightforward technical solutions that are economical to operate.
-The thermal energy required for the building is generated via suction and injection wells and thermal solar panels in combination with heat pumps, while electric energy is generated by photovoltaic panels on the roof and in the facade.
+The energy required for the building is generated via suction and injection wells, and thermal solar panels in combination with heat pumps.
+In addition, electric energy is generated by photovoltaic panels on the roof and in the facade.
 The energy for cooling and heating is obtained from a geothermal installation.
-In addition, thermal mass activation is used for heating, which can be individually controlled in each office.
+Thermal mass activation is used for heating, which can be individually controlled in each office.
 The mechanical ventilation has been enhanced by highly efficient heat recovery.

-New ways of working in the citizens’ service center The citizens’ service center with its 100 employees offers citizens general and advisory services.
+The citizens’ service center with its approx. 100 employees offers citizens general and advisory services.
 All offices and workplaces have been designed for functionality, openness, and working in a flat hierarchy, whilst providing privacy and security.
-Overall, the spaces appear generous and flowing thanks to their rounded shape, and ensure easy orientation.
-Large rooflights provide plenty of daylight and offer good vistas to the outside.
+The overall space has a generous and flowing flair thanks to its curved design.
+Large rooflights provide adequate daylight and offer good vistas to the outside.
 The downlights in the white perforated ceiling panels have been arranged in seemingly random fashion to create the impression of a "starstudded night sky".
 The advisory points are subdivided into four large rotundas, each of their centers being formed by a circular retreat room.
 The layout of the segmental arch-shaped desks follows a concentric pattern, with vertical acoustic panels used as dividers.
-To create privacy between adjoining advisory points, 160 cm high visual screens are installed that replicate the round design pattern of the rotundas.
+To create privacy between adjoining advisory points, 160 centimeter high visual screens are installed that replicate the round design pattern of the rotundas.
 A piece of wall art by the Berlin artist Schirin Kretschmann in the midst of the spatial arrangement forms an omnipresent element and the "spine" of the space.